garreeoke/knot/README.md

     * local - Will try to read kubeconfig in users home directory
     * cluster - Use this when running as a job on K8s cluster
 * KNOT_ACTION - What action to take
-    * Supported: [create, update]
+    * Supported: [create, update, dynamic]
+        * dynamic will determine if a create or update is needed, useful for running CronJob
 * KNOT_WHITELIST - Comma separated list of sub-directories to use.
+Not specified means deploy everything.
 * GITHUB_USER - Specify github user if repo is not public
 * GITHUB_TOKEN - Specify github access token for user if repo is not public

 ## Kubernetes
 Look in the k8s directory for examples of configuring a job to run.

-* With config map
+* With ConfigMap
     * \# kubectl create -f knot_configMap.yaml
     * \# kubectl create -f knot_job_with_configMap.yaml
-* Without configMap
+* Without ConfigMap
     * \# kubectl create -f knot_job_with_env.yaml
+* As a CronJob
+    * \# kubectl create -f knot_cronjob_with_env.yaml

 After the job runs, the pod will still be available to look at the logs.
 Once you are done looking at the logs, delete the job.